AkashChauhanSoftEngi/SpringAOPAnnotationBasedProject/README.md

 ### Using @Around advice
 * Have to use ProceedingJoinPoint class
-* statements before ProceedingJoinPoint.proceed() is considered as @Before("") advice
+* statements before ProceedingJoinPoint.proceed() are considered as @Before("") advice
-* statements after ProceedingJoinPoint.proceed() is considered as @AfterThrowing advice
+* statements after ProceedingJoinPoint.proceed() are considered as @AfterThrowing advice
 * if anything fails in ProceedingJoinPoint.proceed() {running adviced method then} its considered as @AfterThrowing advice

 ```java